-Employment, office, trade, profession or vocation (apart from membership of the Assembly), for which the Member or, to the Member's knowledge, the Member's partner, is remunerated or in which the Member or, to the Member's knowledge, the Member's partner or any dependent child of the Member over the age of sixteen, has any pecuniary interest.
+Employment, office, trade, profession or vocation (apart from membership of the Senedd), for which the Member or, to the Member's knowledge, the Member's partner, is remunerated or in which the Member or, to the Member's knowledge, the Member's partner or any dependent child of the Member over the age of sixteen, has any pecuniary interest.

-- 41. Details of all employment outside the Assembly and any sources of remuneration which do not fall clearly within any other category should be provided in this category. - 42.
+- 41. Details of all employment outside the Senedd and any sources of remuneration which do not fall clearly within any other category should be provided in this category. - 42.
 For employment, Members should state the employer or company, the nature of the business, and indicate the nature of the post which they hold in the company or the services for which the company remunerates them.
 Members who have paid posts as consultants or advisers should indicate the nature of the consultancy, for example "management consultant", "legal adviser", "parliamentary and public affairs consultant". - 43.
-If the Member, or the Member's partner, is in receipt of public funds then this should also be stated, along with the source of those funds (e.g. Common Agricultural Policy payments, Arts Council of Wales grants etc.), but it is not necessary to include the amount received.
-'Public funds', for the purpose of this category, does not include public sector salaries and therefore it is not necessary for Members to additionally state that a person employed in the public sector (e.g. teachers, nurses etc.) is in receipt of public funds.
-However, any public funds received by those employed in such professions, other than salary (e.g. through additional contractual work), should be included. - 44.
-Any remunerated activity in the areas of public relations and political advice and consultancy relating to the functions of the Assembly must be included in this category.
-This includes any remunerated activity connected with any proceedings in the Assembly, a committee or sub-committee, the sponsoring of functions in the Assembly buildings and making representations to the Assembly Cabinet or any of its members.
-Assembly Members must ensure that such remunerated activity does not breach the prohibition on lobbying for reward or consideration. - 45.
-Details of agreements involving the paid provision of services in the Member's capacity as an Assembly Member also need to be registered under this category.
+If the Member, or the Member's partner, is in receipt of public funds then this should also be stated, along with the source of those funds (e.g. farming or arts grants etc.), but it is not necessary to include the amount received.'Public funds', for the purpose of this category, does not include public sector salaries and therefore it is not necessary for Members to additionally state that a person employed in the public sector (e.g. teachers, nurses etc.) is in receipt of public funds.
+However, any public funds received by those employed in such professions, other than salary (e.g. through additional contractual work), should be included.

+- 44. Any remunerated activity in the areas of public relations and political advice and consultancy relating to the functions of the Senedd must be included in this category.
+This includes any remunerated activity connected with any proceedings in the Senedd a committee or sub-committee, the sponsoring of functions in the Senedd buildings and making representations to the Senedd Cabinet or any of its members.
+Members of the Senedd must ensure that such remunerated activity does not breach the prohibition on lobbying for reward or consideration (further information about the Senedd's rules in relation to lobbying is available in the Guidance on Lobbying and Access to Members of the Senedd). - 45.
+Details of agreements involving the paid provision of services in the Member's capacity as a Member of the Senedd also need to be registered under this category. - 46.
+Interests registered under Category 2 are considered to be 'registrable activities'.
+Therefore Members must also make a notification under Standing Order 4.
+Notification under Standing Order 4 must be made at the same time as a registration under Category 2.
+Further information about the requirements set out in Standing Order 4 is included in Chapter 8 of this guidance.